loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ## Demo 2 — Pre-Prod Gate

 Inspired by a real-world pattern: uses a long-lived pre-prod vCluster running on the same underlying hardware as production to test changes before they reach real prod clusters.
-The vCluster scales to zero between promotions, eliminating idle cost.
+The vCluster use vCP Sleep Mode to scale to zero between promotions, eliminating idle cost.

 ```text
 Warehouse ({REPO_NAME}-demo-app from configured OCI registry)